khulnasoft/devkit/docs/dev/merge-diff.md

 1. The version that uses `DESTDIR` will likely have *slightly* better performance than the version using DiffOp for many use cases.
-This is because it's faster for Buildkit to merge in a state that is just a single layer on top of scratch (i.e. the first version of `builtPackage` that used `DESTDIR`) than it is to merge in a state whose diff is between two non-empty states (i.e. the DiffOp version).
+This is because it's faster for Devkit to merge in a state that is just a single layer on top of scratch (i.e. the first version of `builtPackage` that used `DESTDIR`) than it is to merge in a state whose diff is between two non-empty states (i.e. the DiffOp version).
 Whether the performance difference actually matters needs to